Banco Bilbao Vizcaya Argentaria: Latin America

 The Banco de Vizcaya acquired the Commercial Bank of Mayagüez in Puerto Rico in 1979, a bank founded in 1967 by a group of merchants and industrialists.
 When it became BBVA Puerto Rico, in 1992 it began a growth stage through acquisitions, which gave rise to BBVA Puerto Rico.

 In 1995, the group entered Peru, with the privatization and subsequent acquisition of Banco Continental, and in Mexico, with the purchase of Probursa, which later merged with BBVA Bancomer to form the financial group BBVA Bancomer that operates in the banking and insurance sector.

-In 1996, it entered Colombia, with the acquisition of Banco Ganadero and in Argentina, with the acquisition of BBVA Francés.
-It also makes new acquisitions in Mexico, buying Banca Cremí and Banco de Oriente.
+In 1996, it entered Colombia with the acquisition of Banco Ganadero, and Argentina with the acquisition of BBVA Francés.
+It also made new acquisitions in Mexico, buying Banca Cremí and Banco de Oriente.

 In 1997, BBVA entered Venezuela by acquiring the Provincial Bank, which had been founded in 1953.
-He also expanded his presence in Argentina with the acquisition of Banco de Credito Argentino.
-It also enters into the pension funds business in Bolivia, founding BBVA Previsión AFP.
+It also expanded its presence in Argentina with the acquisition of Banco de Credito Argentino.
+It also entered into the pension funds business in Bolivia, founding BBVA Previsión AFP.

-In 1998, the bank installed in Chile after buying Banco BHIF, and AFP Provida one year later.
-It also enters Brazil with the purchase of Banco Excel-Econômico, and in Argentina he buys the insurer Consolidar, created in 1994.
+In 1998, the bank entered Chile after buying Banco BHIF, and AFP Provida one year later.
+It also entered Brazil with the purchase of Banco Excel-Econômico; and in Argentina, BBVA bought the insurer Consolidar, created in 1994.

 In 2000, the merger of BBV Probursa with Bancomer occurred in Mexico to create BBVA Bancomer, the first bank in the country by volume of assets.
 At the beginning of 2004, the Group announced the takeover bid for 100% of the shares of Bancomer that did not yet belong to BBVA, buying all the shares of the Mexican bank.
-In 2004 it acquires 100% of Hipotecaria Nacional, a private entity specialized in the mortgage business.
+In 2004 it acquired 100% of Hipotecaria Nacional, a private entity specialized in the mortgage business.

 In 2001, the implementation of the unified platform for all businesses and all countries was completed, and the BBVA brand was installed in the Group's entities in Latin America.

 In 2004, the banks of Chile (BHIF) and Colombia (Banco Ganadero) changed their commercial denomination and were simply called BBVA.

-In 2006, through a public auction, it acquired the old savings and housing corporation, Banco Granahorrar de Colombia, whose shares belonged to the Grancolombian group, and with the financial and economic crisis of the late 90s it passed into the hands of the state through Fogafin.
-Later he merged with BBVA Colombia, creating one of the largest banking groups in the country.
+In 2006, through a public auction, it acquired the old savings and housing corporation, Banco Granahorrar de Colombia, whose shares belonged to the Grancolombian group, and with the financial and economic crisis of the late 90s, it passed into the hands of the state through Fogafin.
+Later, it merged with BBVA Colombia, creating one of the largest banking groups in the country.

-In 2017 BBVA acquires the Mexican company Openpay, startup fintech specializing in online payments.
+In 2017 BBVA acquired the Mexican company Openpay, a startup fintech specializing in online payments.

-As of July 6, 2018 Scotiabank Chile takes control of BBVA Chile, with which the legal trademark will be renamed as Scotiabank Azul until its full integration with Scotiabank.
+As of 6 July 2018 Scotiabank Chile assumed control of BBVA Chile, with which the legal trademark would be renamed Scotiabank Azul until its full integration with Scotiabank.
 The total change was made in October 2018.